-Joel Silverman, another visitor to the park, said: “I think it’s a bit of a stretch to have a law. … It seems a bit over-regulated to me.
+Joel Silverman, another visitor to the park, said: “I think it’s a bit of a stretch to have a law. … Seems a bit over-regulated to me.

-Both men also said that adding impact collars with chokes and teeth would make them less campaign-friendly.
+The pair also said bundling shock collars with chokes and teeth together would make them feel less supportive of the campaign.

-“I see this is something a lot less human, because they can cause more damage and hurt more than a ringing neck,” Barbour said.
+“I see this is something a lot less human, as they can cause more damage and do more harm than a neck buzz,” Barbour said.

-“I think those strangler collars are horrible and the claw collars horrible, too,” Silverman said.
+“I think those choke necklaces are horrible and the claw necklaces horrible, too,” Silverman said.

 Angilly said she knew convincing people to endorse a one-of-a-kind ban – in the United States, anyway – could prove to be a difficult proposition, even in a city that has repeatedly shown its will. adopt policies that would seem unpopular and overly restrictive in other communities, like Boulder’s plastic bag fees and the soda tax.

 “There isn’t really anything like that in the country,” she said.
 “I think it will be quite difficult to accomplish.”